AlexanderGW/deft/README.md

 # Snappy
 An evolving micro framework for JavaScript and PHP.

 An attempt to put together code, for common functionality.
-Such as handling requests, responses, routing, sanitisation, data storage, etc.
+Such as handling requests, responses, routing, events, filters, plugins, sanitation, data storage, etc.

 https://gailey-white.com/snappy-php-framework